pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 Hari is the smartest boy in the class.
 Ostrich is the largest bird.

-Taj Mahal is one of the most famous monument in India.
+Taj Mahal is one of the most famous monuments in India.
 Bheem is the bravest boy among his friends.
 Diamond is the costliest stone.

-Mumbai is one of the busiest city in the world.
+Mumbai is one of the busiest cities in the world.
 Mani is the fastest boy in our class.
-Lead is one of the heaviest metal.
+Lead is one of the heaviest metals.
 ```